5 Red Flags of a Bad Home Warranty Company

 - Cross-reference with platforms like Trustpilot, ConsumerAffairs, and Google Reviews to confirm patterns

-- Watch for companies that are not BBB-accredited despite operating nationally
+- Watch for companies that are not BBB-accredited or carry an active "pattern of complaint" alert

 2. Systemic Claim Denials & Exclusion Abuse